SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - However, unfortunately, Debsoc is not like a machine learning model where you can instantly see the result of one tweak, or even see it clearly.
 A million different factors affect everything, and the only way to retrospectively decide whether a change was good or bad, is if you can somehow derive that the change directly caused certain impacts.
 - Else you can also ask people how they felt about a certain change, and take this feeling as a metric.
 The priority is the happiness of the members, more than any results.
 - _Common metrics people often take, are tournament wins, or number of active members, or number of active members in sessions, etc._
 - Unfortunately even the result from such a metric can be misleading.
-Just because you have less members this year than last year doesn't mean you were shit at running the club.
+Just because you have less members this year doesn't mean you were shit at running the club.
 There are more factors out of your control than you can imagine.
 - 'How skilled juniors are' shouldn't be the metric of whether you are a good mentor, because everyone has different starting points.
 It's about whether they're getting better.
 It's about whether they feel happy in this club.
 - If you do _have_ to take metrics, try to somehow link them to the joy, growth, and interpersonal well-being of the members.